simonbrowndotje/c4model/faq.md

 architecture is communicated.
 For many teams, the C4 model is sufficient.
 And for others, perhaps it's a stepping stone to UML.

-## How many people use the C4 model?
-The honest answer is that nobody knows.
-Simon has personally taught the C4 model to somewhere over 10,000 people in more than 30 countries; with conference talks, videos, books and articles reaching many more than this.
-Other people are also teaching, speaking and writing about the C4 model too.
-It's definitely being used though, in organisations ranging from startups to global household names.

 ## Why doesn't the C4 model cover business processes, workflows, state machines, domain models, data models, etc?

 The focus of the C4 model is the static structures that make up a software system, at different levels of abstraction.